Glenthorne National Park Master Plan

-- Park management plan: A draft Park Management Plan has been developed for the long term management of all parks within the Glenthorne Precinct, including Glenthorne National Park-Ityamaiitpinna Yarta.
-To view this draft plan and provide your feedback, visit the YourSAy website.
+A park management plan has been developed and adopted for the long-term management of all parks within the Glenthorne Precinct, including Glenthorne National Park-Ityamaiitpinna Yarta.

 The network will link to other recreational areas and open spaces and the main entry points to the park from the east – including Happy Valley Reservoir, Lander Road and Matthew Street to the south, and Majors Road to the north.

 Key lookouts and junction points have also been considered in this process and will complement the interpretation plan for Glenthorne.

 4. Ecological restoration plan

 Glenthorne’s extensive ecological restoration program is jointly supported by the Australian Government’s Environment Restoration Fund, which includes the restoration of grey box grassy woodland across the southern side of the park.

 Approximately 90,000 plants will be propagated to restore this threatened species within Glenthorne National Park-Ityamaiitpinna Yarta, as well as weed control programs and site preparation works across 165 hectares over the next 2 years.